 Children are signed out when they leave the program.
 Only those individuals who are on the child's application may pick the child up on any given day.
-It is imperative staff see the individual who is picking the child up.
+It is imperative that staff see the individual who is picking the child up.
 Until staff are familiar with faces, they will ask for proof of identification.

 If a staff member is unsure of the identity of an individual, they must ask for a form of identification.
-In no instance may anyone who is not on the pick-up form pick a child up unless the parent/guardian has notified in writing or by phone that it is happening.
+In no instance can anyone who is not on the pick-up form pick a child up unless the parent/guardian has notified staff in writing or by phone that it is happening.
 Parents/guardians may not leave a message regarding an alternate pick-up person.
 There must be direct contact to confirm these plans.
 Over-the-phone approval will be documented by staff in writing.

-If a child is uncomfortable when being picked up by any individual, staff are required to reach out to the parents/guardians and will not release the child until a parent/guardian has been notified and given an opportunity to speak directly to the child.
+If a child is uncomfortable when being picked up by anyone, staff must contact the parents/guardians and will not release the child until a parent/guardian is notified and given an opportunity to speak directly to the child.